1) What percentage of international students do you accept each year?

 All foreign nationals residing in the U.S., including U.S. permanent residents and non-immigrants, who are over the age of 14 and remaining in the U.S. for more than thirty days are required to report a change in address to the Bureau of Citizenship and Immigration Services within 10 days.
-Change of Address forms are available in the Office of the Registrar.
+Change of address forms are available from the Registrar.

 15) If due to an unforeseen reason, I don’t complete the program on time, can I apply for an extension?

-Yes, contact the Designated School Official (Mrs. Lavern Young) for the required paperwork.
+Yes, contact the DSO for the required paperwork.

-16) Am I permitted to remain in the United States after graduation?
+16) Am I permitted to remain in the U.S. after graduation?

 Yes, an F-1 student may be eligible to engage in temporary employment for practical training in his or her field of study.
-Practical training following completion of studies is designated as Optional Practical Training, which may be granted for a maximum of twelve consecutive months.
-No specific job offer is required to request Optional Practical Training.
+Practical training following completion of studies is designated as Optional Practical Training, which may be granted for a maximum of 12 consecutive months.
+No specific job offer is required to request OPT.

-17) When and how do I apply for Optional Practical Training?
+17) When and how do I apply for OPT?

 A student must apply prior to completion of the course of study.
-The Designated School Official will assist you with the required paperwork during the winter quarter of your fourth year of study.
+The DSO will assist you with the required paperwork during the winter quarter of your fourth year of study.

-18) Am I permitted to leave and re-enter the United States under this training?
+18) Am I permitted to leave and re-enter the U.S. under this training?

-Yes, an F-1 student engaged in Optional Practical Training who travels outside the United States temporarily can be readmitted for the remainder of the authorized training period, provided the student presents the Form I-20 (endorsed by the Designated School Official within the preceding six months) and an Employment Authorization Document (EAD).
+Yes, an F-1 student engaged in OPT who travels outside the United States temporarily can be readmitted for the remainder of the authorized training period, provided the student presents the Form I-20 (endorsed by the DSO within the preceding six months) and an Employment Authorization Document.